-Many lesbian, gay, bi, trans and intersex (LGBTI) people report to dealing surprisingly well with systemic discrimination, and most do not experience depression or any other mental health condition.
+Many lesbian, gay, bi, trans, intersex and queer (LGBTIQ+) people report to dealing surprisingly well with systemic discrimination, and most do not experience depression or any other mental health condition.
 However, experiences with discrimination and stigmatisation can lead to a higher likelihood of emotional distress, depression and anxiety.

 People can often feel pressured to fit in with society's conventional ideas of being male or female.
 Those who don't fit the mould can be subjected to ridicule, intimidation and even physical abuse.

-Even though there is an increasing acceptance of LGBTI people in society and greater visibility in the media and public life, many LGBTI people still experience discrimination, harassment and violence at work, school and in social situations.
+Even though there is an increasing acceptance of LGBTIQ+ people in society and greater visibility in the media and public life, many LGBTIQ+ people still experience discrimination, harassment and violence at work, school and in social situations.